AndryOre/AndryOre/README.md

 </div>

 ## 🙋‍♂️ About Me
-I'm a Junior Frontend Developer with aspirations to become a Fullstack Developer and Indie Creator.
+I'm a Frontend Developer with aspirations to become a Fullstack Developer and Indie Creator.
 As I continue to hone my development skills, I'm immersing myself in the world of indie creation, launching my own projects.

 ## 👩‍💻 Tech Stack